 - Clean the drains in your dishwasher, sinks, bathtubs, and shower stalls.

 - Test plumbing shut-off valves to ensure they’re working and to prevent them from seizing.

 - Put down floor mats to protect your entryway flooring.
-Tracked-in snow, ice, and road salt can cause significant damage to your floors, easily prevented with inexpensive mats.
+Tracked-in snow, ice, and road salt can cause significant damage to your floors (but it can be easily prevented with inexpensive mats).